ShyftXero/returns/README.md

 # Returns
-## Optional type enforement for python with a more 'readable' syntax
+## Optional type enforcement for python with a more 'readable' syntax
 ---
 Returns lets you declare what you are expecting to be returned from a function with a simple decorator.

 I'm aware that python already has type hints.
 I'm also aware that it's probably better than this.

 ```python
 @returns(some_class(), error_msg="fancier than default", warnonly=True)